OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 2. The user of the application can act as a specific user
+### 2. As a user of the application, I can act as a specific user ID so that I can have a separate activity list from other users

 **Given**: The application is open to the default page